webplatform/docs/html/elements/audio/index.md

 * <code>loop</code> = "loop" or "" (empty string) or empty<br />Instructs the UA to seek back to the start of the audio stream upon reaching the end.
 * <code>mediagroup</code> = string<br />Instructs the UA to link multiple videos and/or audio streams together.
 * <code>src</code> = URL potentially surrounded by spaces<br />The URL for the audio stream.

+== Accessibility ==

+Authors should ensure that the information and user interface components must be presentable to users in ways they can perceive ([http://www.w3.org/TR/WCAG20/#perceivable WCAG 2.0 - Principle 1: Perceivable]).
+This includes providing alternatives for time-based media [http://www.w3.org/TR/WCAG20/#media-equiv Guideline 1.2].

+== Formats and Codecs ==

+The specification does not require a specific audio codec to be supported by all user agents.
+Using both Ogg/Vorbis and MP4/AAC seems to cover most user-agents, however.
+See the [http://en.wikipedia.org/wiki/Html5_audio#Audio_format_support Audio format support on Wikipedia].
 }}
 {{Examples_Section
 |Not_required=No